PureVPN Vs CyberGhost in New Zealand Comparison 2023

 |Anonymous Payment Methods||Various Cryptocurrencies||Only Bitcoin|

-In terms of privacy, both PureVPN and CyberGhost manage to do quite well.
+In terms of privacy, both PureVPN and CyberGhost manage to do quite well in New Zealand.
 Their headquarters are based in locations away from the prying eyes of the 5/9/14 Alliances.

-This keeps users safe from worrying about mandatory data retention and mass surveillance laws that otherwise trigger a sense of paranoia in individuals sharing private info online.
+This keeps users safe from worrying about mandatory data retention and mass surveillance laws that otherwise trigger a sense of paranoia in individuals sharing private info online in New Zealand.

 |Static IPs||8+ Countries||7+ Locations|